44 Cambridge Street,

 The Odeon was tripled from 26th August 1973 when it re-opened with "The Sword in the Stone" in the former circle screen which seated 497, "Lady Caroline Lamb" and "That’ll be the Day" in the two mini screens in the former rear stalls which seated 99 and 108.
 The Odeon was re-furbished in 1984.

 In late 1999, with ABC Cinemas about to open a new 6-screen multiplex in the town (now operated by Odeon), the Odeon was closed on 30th October 1999.
 The building was purchased by the Sainsbury supermarket chain, to enable a new store and car park to be built on the site.
-Planning permission has been given, but to date (May 2008) the closed-down former Odeon sits awaiting its fate.
+Planning permission has been given, but to date (December 2013) the closed-down former Odeon sits awaiting its fate.
+Demolition began in March 2017.